fwrhine/Rainbow-Weather-App/README.md

 A simple weather app that displays the weather information of your current location.

-Icons and colors change according to weather condition!
+Animated icons and colors change according to weather condition!

 ## Running the project